 Go to Control Panel / External Access / DDNS /

 From the list, add Synology or your favorite DDNS services.

-Once port-forwarding rules have been created on your router, you may use the link to check if ports 80 and 443 are open.
+Once port-forwarding rules have been created on your router, test port connection to check if ports 80 and 443 are open.